Workshop environment setup

 Docker installation has greatly progressed over the years.
 This is the only part of the workshop which is dependent on the system/OS you are running (e.g. Windows, Mac or Linux).
 For each system the Docker website provides detailed installation instructions.
 Please follow these consistently.

-For many platforms a product called Docker Desktop is available, which includes Docker compose:
+For many platforms a product called Docker Desktop is available, which includes the main Docker components:

 Some notes: